 6 billion people: World population reaches 6 billion, adding a billion in only 12 years

-Millennium Development Goals: At the United Nations Millennium Summit, the UN General Assembly approves eight Millennium Development Goals, all of which are interrelated, and one of which calls for ensuring "environmental sustainability"
+Millennium Development Goals: At the United Nations Millennium Summit, the UN General Assembly approves eight Millennium Development Goals, all interrelated, and one of which calls for ensuring "environmental sustainability"

 Source of historical population figures: United Nations Population Division